gmc-code/PC-algorithms/docs/pseudocode/sequence.rst

             Multiply by 3
             Add 18
             Multiply by 3
-            OUTPUT all the digits but 1
+            PRINT all the digits but 1
          END

    .. dropdown::